Planning a trip to Budapest in Hungary? The question everyone wants to know, which are the best baths in Budapest?

 Buy your Budapest City Card here before your trip!

->

-> If I could do it again, I would definitely bring my own flip-flops, a cheap throw away pair would have been ideal.
-I made the huge mistake of not bringing my own and didn’t want to purchase any while at the Baths.
+If I could do it again, I would definitely bring my own flip-flops.
+I made the huge mistake of not bringing my own and didn’t want to purchase any while at the baths.
 Big mistake – I’m cringing now thinking about the state of my feet walking around everywhere.
-You do also have to pay to rent a towel, but if you’re like me you can feel free to bring your own!

->

-> Lastly, I highly recommend bringing a water bottle.
-You don’t realize it, but sitting in those baths dehydrate you quickly, and you’re mighty thirsty when it comes time to leave.”
+- Lastly, I recommend bringing an eco-friendly water bottle.
+Sitting in those baths dehydrate you quickly and you’re mighty thirsty when it comes time to leave.”

->

-> Book in advance here – Skip-the-Line: Gellért Spa Full Day Ticket in Budapest
+Book in advance here – Skip-the-Line: Gellért Spa Full Day Ticket in Budapest

 Gellert Baths address: Budapest, Kelenhegyi út 4, 1118 Hungary

 “Imagine a place dripping with so much luxury that it almost feels like a fantasy, where you immediately want to relax and lay back, and where you could almost swear you see Jay Gatsby and Daisy Buchanan strolling across the room out of the corner of your eye.

 If you’re looking for a luxurious thermal bath experience that will make you feel like royalty for the day, the Gellert Baths are absolutely the baths for you!